Arjun Vedantham

 Current Projects

 - (My) Uncovering Exploitable Firmware Internship, Pt.
-2 - continuing my work on the DARPA HARDEN program at Two Six
+2 - continued work on the DARPA HARDEN program at Two Six

 - This slide deck was made with manim-slides.
-You can use the arrows keys to navigate between each slide/transition.
+You can use the arrow keys to navigate between each slide/transition.

 - Our final report is available here